sizious/dc-chain/README.md

 ### Install mode

-Set this to `install` if you want to debug the toolchains themselves or keep this to `install_mode` if you just want to use the produced toolchains in **release** mode.
+Set this to `install` if you want to debug the toolchains themselves or keep this to `install-strip` if you just want to use the produced toolchains in **release** mode.
 This reduces the size of the toolchains drastically.

 ### Standalone binaries (MinGW/MSYS only)

 Set `standalone_binary` to `1` if you want to build static binaries, which may be run outside the MinGW/MSYS environment.
-This flag has no effect on the others OS.
+This flag has no effect on other environments.

 Building static binaries are useful only if you plan to use an IDE on Windows.
-This flag is also here mainly for producing [DreamSDK](https://dreamsdk.org).
+This flag is here mainly for producing [DreamSDK](https://dreamsdk.org).

-### Automatic fixup SH-4 Newlib (experimental)
+### Automatic fixup SH-4 Newlib (use with care)

 Set `auto_fixup_sh4_newlib` to `0` if you want to disable the automatic fixup SH-4 Newlib needed by KallistiOS.
 This will keep the generated toolchain